Interested in auditioning for Radium Girls?

 Auditions will be a one-minute dramatic monologue of your choosing, either one you have prepared or one of the monologues from the show listed below.

-If you cannot make initial auditions on Friday or Saturday but are still interested in auditioning, please submit a self-tape of your monologue to meagan@riffrafftulsa.org by Saturday, January 10 at 9:00pm.
+If you cannot make initial auditions on Saturday but are still interested in auditioning, please submit a self-tape of your monologue to meagan@riffrafftulsa.org by Friday, September 11 at 8:00pm.

 Callbacks will be scene readings from the script.